llthomps/ll/_posts/2013-08-11-tatoo-progress.markdown

 ![Metropolis Sleeve - First Session](/img/assets/metropolis-sleeve-first.jpg)

-Only two more session to go.
+Only two more sessions to go.